Canon EOS 7D: Autofocus and metering

 The 7D has 19 autofocus points arranged in a horizontal diamond pattern.
-The AF system is a new design which uses a translucent LCD display in the viewfinder.
+The AF system is a new design which uses a translucent LCD in the viewfinder.
 The camera uses TTL 63-zone color sensitive metering system with four variations (evaluative, center-weighted, partial, spot) and exposure compensation of −5 EV to +5 EV in steps of 1/3 EV (±3 EV visible in the viewfinder and top screen, ±5 EV visible on the back screen).
 E-TTL II flash metering is provided.

 The translucent LCD can also display guide lines and the spot metering area circle.
 As with most other video-capable DSLRs, the Canon EOS 7D's autofocusing function does not work while recording video.
 Instead, users can only trigger a contrast-detect AF cycle before recording process by hitting the AF button on the camera's rear panel.
 Users can manually focus the lens during a recording.